Pandemic: Coronaviruses

-Coronavirus diseases are a family of usually mild illnesses in humans, including those such as the common cold, that have resulted in outbreaks and pandemics such as the 1889-1890 pandemic, the 2002–2004 SARS outbreak, Middle East respiratory syndrome–related coronavirus and the COVID-19 pandemic.
+Coronavirus diseases are a family of usually mild illnesses in humans, including those such as the common cold, that have resulted in outbreaks and pandemics such as the 1889–1890 pandemic, the 2002–2004 SARS outbreak, Middle East respiratory syndrome–related coronavirus and the COVID-19 pandemic.
 There is widespread concern that members of the coronavirus family, particularly SARS and MERS have the potential to cause future pandemics.
 Many human coronaviruses have zoonotic origins, their with natural reservoir in bats or rodents, leading to concerns for future spillover events.

 Following the end of the COVID-19 pandemic Public Health Emergency of International Concern deceleration by WHO, WHO Director General Tedros Ghebreyesus stated he would not hesitate to re-declare COVID-19 a PHEIC should the global situation worsen in the coming months or years.

 Influenza

 President Barack Obama is briefed in the Situation Room about the 2009 flu pandemic, which killed as many as 17,000 Americans.

 Influenza was first described by the Greek physician Hippocrates in 412 BC.
 Since the Middle Ages, influenza pandemics have been recorded every 10 to 30 years as the virus mutates to evade immunity.

 Influenza is an endemic disease, with a fairly constant number of cases which vary seasonally and can, to a certain extent, be predicted.
 In a typical year, 5–15% of the population contracts influenza.
 There are 3–5 million severe cases annually, with up to 650,000 respiratory-related deaths globally each year.
 The 1889–1890 pandemic is estimated to have caused around a million fatalities, and the "Spanish flu" of 1918–1920 eventually infected about one-third of the world's population and caused an estimated 50 million fatalities.

-The Global Influenza Surveillance and Response System is a global network of laboratories that has for purpose to monitor the spread of influenza with the aim to provide WHO with influenza control information.
+The Global Influenza Surveillance and Response System (GISRS) is a global network of laboratories whose purpose is to monitor the spread of influenza with the aim to provide WHO with influenza control information.
 More than two million respiratory specimens are tested by GISRS annually to monitor the spread and evolution of influenza viruses through a network of about 150 laboratories in 114 countries representing 91% of the world's population.